jifems/adxsharing/concepts-adx-sharing.md

 # How Azure Data Explorer in-place sharing works

 Azure Data Share supports the ability to share databases in-place from ADX clusters.
 Data provider can share at the database or cluster level.
-When shared at database level, data consumer will only able able to access the specific database(s) shared by the data provider.
+When shared at database level, data consumer will only be able to access the specific database(s) shared by the data provider.
 When shared at cluster level, data consumer can access all the databases from the provider's cluster, including any future databases created by the data provider.
 To access shared databases, data consumer needs to have its own ADX cluster.
 When sharing relationship is established, Azure Data Share creates a symbolic link between the  provider and consumer's ADX cluster.

 <img src="./media/adx-sharing-architecture.png" width="60%">